 Configure High Availability

-Perform the following steps on all Service Clients you want to use for high availability.
+Perform the following steps on all Service Agents you want to use for high availability.

-- In the Admin Console, select the Service Client.
+- In the Admin Console, select the Service Agent.

 - Select the Output Automation tab.